kenjilopezalt/kenjilopezalt.github.io/_posts/2014-06-19-A-Foreigner's-Peking-Duck-Survival-Guide.md

 That oven is not the only elaborate part of the process, which starts with a 100-day old Pekinese duck that has been force-fed for the last several days of its life to plumpen up&mdash;at least, that's how the most highly regarded do it.
 Air is then forced into the neck cavity of the slaughtered, plucked duck, inflating its skin sort of like those lizard balloons the the first Shrek movie.
 The idea is to completely separate the skin from the meat underneath, which allows for the skin to render out fat from both sides, basting the meat as it cooks.

 But we're not anywhere near cooking phase yet.
 Next, the guts of the duck are removed.
-With American butchery practices, the guts will be removed through the business-end of the digestive system.
+With American butchery practices, the guts are removed through the business-end of the digestive system.
 Ever notice how your chicken or duck has a huge cavity cut out at the bottom between the legs?
-With a Peking duck, presentation is of paramount importance, so the gust are instead removed, surgeon-like, through a tiny incision under one of the wings.
+With a Peking duck, presentation is of paramount importance, so the guts are instead removed, surgeon-like, through a tiny incision under one of the wings.

 Next up, a couple branches of wheat or sorghum are inserted into the chest cavity to keep the skin stretched taught and away from the meat as it roasts.
 The prepared duck is then doused with boiling water (this helps tighten the skin up, as well as causing it to paradoxically dry <em>faster</em>), given a coating of maltose syrup&mdash;this is what gives it its rich, lacquered color&mdash;and left to hang and dry for at least 24 hours.